SteveTuttle/belly-button-biodiversity-dashboard/README.md

 ## Challenge Description
 ### Background
-> This dataset reveals that a small handful of microbial species (_also called operational taxonomic units, or __OTU__s, in the study_) were present in more than 70% of people, while the rest were relatively rare.
+> This dataset reveals that a small handful of microbial species (_also called operational taxonomic units, or OTUs, in the study_) were present in more than 70% of people, while the rest were relatively rare.

 ***from the UNC Bootcamp instructions for this challenge***